Accolades for Youth Villages

 Great Place to Work designation.

-For the last three years, Youth Villages’ employees helped the organization earn the Great Place to Work designation.
+For the last four years, Youth Villages’ employees helped the organization earn the Great Place to Work designation.
 The honor is based on anonymous online surveys that have employees evaluate the organization on more than 60 elements of the job experience including the extent to which employees trust leaders, the respect with which people are treated, the fairness of workplace decisions and team camaraderie.

 Harvard Business School case study